 Many forms of scalp disorders such as painful spots, general itchy scalps, contact dermatitis, eczema, psoriasis, dandruff or greasy scalps can be relieved or rectified at the clinic.
 An in-depth consultation is conducted to find the correct diagnosis and identify any potential factors which are prolonging and exacerbating conditions like eczema and psoriasis.

-There are no magic cures for psoriasis and eczemas, but we provide a thorough explanation of the conditions and what you can use to relieve them.
-We mix preparations to gently dermabraid the scales off, which is unique to Trichology; we do not use steroid-based ointments which can thin the skin over time, particularly important due to the ongoing upkeep and maintenance required to keep these conditions at bay.
+We use keratolytic preparations to gently dermabraid the scales away, which is unique to Trichology; we do not use steroid-based ointments which can make the skin sensitive over time, which is particularly important due to the ongoing nature of the conditions to upkeep and maintain these conditions at bay.

 Dandruff is clinically recognised by small, white, loose flakes that are easily shed onto our shoulders.
 The scales resurface within a few days of removing them, regular application of an appropriate shampoo will help keep them at bay.